revoconner/Blender-Script-Shelf/README.md

 A blender add-on for having custom scripts on a shelf, like maya's shelf or 3ds max custom toolbar.
 Just copy and paste your scripts here to create buttons to run them later.

+Organise them, rename them or sort them in the order you want.

 Learnt blender last week and can't believe it lacks the basic function to store scripts in a custom shelf.
 So I created this, it's nto pretty and you cannot drag and drop scripts directly from the script editor, which is a bummer.
 But it's as close as I could get to a working shelf that doesn't require user to deal with files and folders during use.

 ## Video Tutorial and Demo